-Unfortunately, this doesn’t account for the emotional toll that dealing with water ingress may have.
+Unfortunately, this does not account for the emotional toll.
 There are plenty of stories of people attempting to sweep water away from their belongings, only to give up.

 On top of that, water ingress leads to insurance companies paying out millions of dollars.
 It can also damage business premises, which has a direct impact on the economy.

-Yes, the consequences of water ingress are more financial in nature.
-But that doesn’t mean that building codes should disregard it.
-Regulations would protect the economy.
+Yes, the consequences are more financial in nature.
+But that does not mean that building codes should disregard it.
+Building regulations would protect the economy.
 Furthermore, they would help in the recovery process after the storm.

 The Potential Solutions

 There are several potential solutions to the water ingress problem.

 Solution #1 – Better Building and Wind Loading Standards

 This is the most obvious solution.
 However, it is also the one that takes the most time.

 New building standards could dictate how much water certain fixtures can let in.
 Improvements in design and manufacture could also safeguard against ingress.
 However, a lack of regulations means that many will not go the extra step required to protect their buildings.

 In this case, it may be up to manufacturers and installers to cover the slack.